 Let’s start with the basics: The Grand Canyon follows the southwest course of the Colorado River, which sliced a gorge through the Colorado Plateau over a period of 6,000 years.
 To orient yourself, think of the landscape in terms of the South, North, West, and East Rims, keeping in mind that there’s no way to cross the canyon by car—you have to drive all the way around.

 The South Rim is the most widely recognized area of the Grand Canyon, with the greatest number of viewpoints, visitor services, and hotels.
-More than 1,000 feet higher, the North Rim gets a good deal of snow and, as a result, is only open from May 15 to October 15.
-A 215-mile, four-hour drive from the South Rim, it’s best reserved for a separate or extended visit.
+More than 1,000 feet higher, the North Rim gets a good deal of snow and, as a result, is only open from May to October.
+A 215-mile, four-hour drive from the South Rim, it’s perhaps best reserved for a separate or extended visit.

 The West Rim, known as Grand Canyon West, sits on the tribal lands of the Hualapai and includes the Grand Canyon Skywalk, a horseshoe-shaped cantilever bridge with a glass bottom, perfect for conquering that fear of heights.
 Finally, the East Rim, which is lower in elevation at 4,000 feet, is part of the Navajo Nation and features numerous smaller canyons carved by the Little Colorado River.